SannapaneniBharadwaj/Predicting_Fault_in_an_industrial_Unit/README.md

 ## Problem Description
+#### Data and the problem statement is from Tagup Data Science Challenge
 ExampleCo, Inc has a problem: maintenance on their widgets is expensive.
 They have contracted with Tagup to help them implement predictive maintenance.
 They want us to provide a model that will allow them to prioritize maintenance for those units most likely to fail, and in particular to gain some warning---even just a few hours!---before a unit does fail.

 They collect two kinds of data for each unit.
 First, they have a remote monitoring system for the motors in each unit, which collects information about the motor (rotation speed, voltage, current) as well as two temperature probes (one on the motor and one at the inlet).
 Unfortunately, this system is antiquated and prone to communication errors, which manifest as nonsense measurements.
 Second, they have a rule-based alarming system, which can emit either warnings or errors; the system is known to be noisy, but it's the best they've got.